martindevans/SupersonicSound/README.md

 ## Known Issues

- - All stuff to do with file systems (setFileSystem and attachFileSystem) seems to be broken, with null pointers cropping up frequently.
-This is probably a bug in the underlying wrapper and I need to contact FMOD about it.
+ - Async file systems are not supported.
+There seems to be a problem with the underlying FMOD wrapper being incorrectly structured.